Selling Silver Jewellery

 If you don’t want to accept our sale price you can have the items returned for free.
 So really it’s a no brainer.

-What happens to the gemstones when the jewellery is sold for scrap silver?
+What happens to gemstones when silver jewellery is sold for scrap?

 Jewellery companies add a very high mark up to the new jewellery they sell.
 Engagement rings and wedding rings, like cars, depreciate in value as soon as you leave the shop.
 If you sell those same rings a few days or even years later you’ll likely have to sell them for their scrap value.